Last modified: January 27, 2025

 Code Description

-200 OK - The request was successful
+200 OK – The request was successful, and the response contains the requested data.

-302 Found - The resource is temporarily located at a different URI
+302 Found – The resource is temporarily located at a different URI.

-401 Unauthorized - Authentication is required
+401 Unauthorized – Authentication is required or has failed.

 HTTPS (HTTP Secure)